agbleze/AutoML_application/README.md

 #### Overview

-This project builds an Automated Machine Learning (AutoML) API and dash web application as an interface to request number of accommodation booking prediction.
+This project builds an Automated Machine Learning (AutoML) API and dash web application as an interface to request prediction of number of days to be booked for accommodation by a user.
 The intended enduser is an online booking client with data on user behaviour of their online visitors who access the booking platform (website) to make reservations.